top of page

 “SAFETY FIRST” – The message behind the ALLIANCE YARD SIGNS:

 • Pre-Submission Conference Notes (prior to the new Special Use Permit application for Summer Cottages, aka Tourist Cabins) by Bonnie Franson, Town Planning Board Consultant.
-She addressed Fire Code & the dictating additional access – see page 2, #5.
+She addressed Fire Code – see page 2, #5.

 • Town of Esopus Zoning – Chapter 77.
 Fire Prevention §77-2. -

-Environmental Board Report to Planning Board on Castlemore Cabins Development (1/17/24).
+Environmental Board Report to Planning Board on Castlemore Cabins Development is very concerning (1/17/24).

 -

-• 1/4/24 Ulster County Planning Board (UCPB) Advisory Comment Review states "Typically special permitted commercial uses such as these commercial uses being proposed nearby or surrounded by a residential use include standards that require access occurring from a State or County Route which are more adequately able to handle commercial traffic while removing the impacts of traffic from local/residential streets."
+Ulster County Planning Board (UCPB) Advisory Comment Review Jan.
+2024 states: "Typically special permitted commercial uses such as these commercial uses being proposed nearby or surrounded by a residential use include standards that require access occurring from a State or County Route which are more adequately able to handle commercial traffic while removing the impacts of traffic from local/residential streets."

-UCPB addresses the concern that Hudson Lane "measures 18' or less of pavement...", "with lack of shoulders."
-This proposes additional dangers to the community with additional traffic from 40 transient dwelling units, endangering families when they are out walking, riding their bicycles, etc. The school bus stop, for all children, is at the corner of Hudson Lane and River Road.
-The bus will not drive down the road to pick up our children, due to the nature of the road.
+• UCPB addresses the concern that Hudson Lane "measures 18' or less of pavement...", "with lack of shoulders."
+This proposes additional dangers to the community with additional traffic from 40 transient dwelling units, endangering families when they are out walking, riding their bicycles, etc. The school bus stop, for all children, is at the corner of Hudson Lane and River Road. -

 • 1/4/24 UC Planning Board Recommendations under "Community Character" stresses and quotes Town of Esopus Zoning 123-46 Special Use Permits (SUP):